 On a Breach of Contract cause of action you have to show the following:

-- That you had an agreement.
+- That you had a contract.

-- That you performed that agreement
+- That you performed according to the contract.

-A valid agreement exists when:
+A valid contract exists when:

 - There is an offer which contains all of the material and specific terms